Michigan vs Michigan State College Basketball Game Preview

 They rolled on the road in Maryland, but they managed to de-up in strong wins over Indiana and Ohio State, and the 81-72 victory over Illinois now looks special.

 What are they doing right?
-They have been strong at guarding all three – being the only team to hit 30% or better from outside in the last six matches – and they are doing what they do on the boards.
+They have been strong at guarding all three – the only team in the last six matches to hit 30% or better from outside – and they are doing what they do on the boards.

 Now, due to the latest run, they are second in the Big Ten in three point defense and are among the league’s rebel leaders.